Gerald Frug

-Gerald E. Frug (born 1939) is an American legal scholar.
-He is the Louis D. Brandeis Professor of Law emeritus at Harvard Law School, and a leading academic authority on local government law.
+Gerald E. Frug (July 31, 1939 – November 7, 2023) was an American legal scholar.
+He was the Louis D. Brandeis Professor of Law emeritus at Harvard Law School, and a leading academic authority on local government law.
 He was married to feminist law professor Mary Joe Frug, who was murdered in 1991.

-Frug has advocated regional cooperation to solve local government problems.
+Biography

-He graduated from University of California, Berkeley and Harvard Law School and previously worked for the City of New York and the Equal Employment Opportunity Commission.
+Frug graduated from University of California, Berkeley and Harvard Law School, and previously worked for the City of New York and the Equal Employment Opportunity Commission.
+He advocated regional cooperation to solve local government problems.
+Frug died on November 7, 2023, at the age of 84.